eloj/radix-sorting/README.md

 want to fail on some inputs, which makes that type of implementation not very useful, unless you know that the range of input values will be limited.

-As presented, this sort is _in-place_, but since -- in addition to not comparing elements -- it's not moving any elements either, it doesn't really make sense to think of it as being _stable_ or  _unstable_.
+As presented, this sort is _in-place_, but since it's not moving any elements, it doesn't really make sense to think of it as being _stable_ or  _unstable_.

+An [in-place sort](https://en.wikipedia.org/wiki/In-place_algorithm) is a sorting algorithm where the amount of extra memory used does not depend on the size of the input.

+A [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) is one where records with like keys keep their relative position in the sorted output.

 To get us closer to radix sorting, we now need to consider a slightly more general variant where we're, at least conceptually, rearranging input elements: